Home»Google Workspace Ransomware Protection»Google Drive Ransomware Recovery: 3 Best Practices

 Google Drive Ransomware Recovery

-In other words, you need to open the document, sheet, or presentation, click File > Version history > See version history.
+You’ll need to open the document, sheet, or presentation, click File > Version history > See version history.
 You will be redirected to the respective page.
 Choose the previous version you want to restore.

-Unfortunately, this method has a number of drawbacks:
+Unfortunately, this method has several drawbacks:

 1. Modern ransomware encrypts older versions of your files too.
 So, chances are you will see the same corrupted data once you open your version history.